solarwindscloud/electron/CONTRIBUTING.md

 ## Further Reading

-For more in-depth guides on developing Electron, please see [/docs/development](/docs/development/README.md)
+For more in-depth guides on developing Electron, see [/docs/development](/docs/development/README.md)